MEZZO (2015) Producer / Consulting Editor

 Editor on Robert Greenwald’s 78-minute documentary (Greenwald produced The Walmart Movie, Outfoxed, and Uncovered).
 The film investigates the world of corporate war profiteering.
 Co-edited with Carla Gutierrez.
 Theatrical release, home video, and web distribution.

 BACK ON TRACK (2006) Editor

 Editor of this short film produced by Citizen Film Productions, about a probation program through the San Francisco DA’s office for first time drug offenders.
 Used in national District Attorneys’ offices.

 RIVERWEB (2006) Editor

 Editor of this 60-minute film about the legacy of Japanese scientist Shigeru Nakano, who died in a tragic fishing accident leaving behind a wife, three young children, and a blossoming career as a world-renowned fish ecologist.
 Broadcast nationally on PBS.

-HER APPALACHIA (in progress) in conjunction with hillbilly
+HER APPALACHIA (2018) in conjunction with hillbilly